def-gthill/kenpali/kenpali-semantics.md

 >> [[43, 44, 45], [43, 44, 45]]
 ```

+The stream mechanism must be implemented so that it can iterate over an arbitrarily large number of values without causing a stack overflow.

 ```
 # Streams don't overflow the stack
 repeat(42) @ 9999
 >> 42
 ```

+If a stream contains an instance with a custom `display` implementation, it uses that implementation for its own `display`.

 ```
 # Display values in streams